Ecampus/tes-xapi/attendance-recipe.markdown

 **Verb**: [http://adlnet.gov/expapi/verbs/resumed](http://adlnet.gov/expapi/verbs/resumed)

 **instructor**: the agent conducting the resumed event.
 It is usually the same agent as the actor, but not always.

+**timestamp**: the datetime when that the event was resumed.

+**result.duration**: (optional) the adjournment time elapsed between when the event was adjourned and the event resumed.

 ---